-There's more to this Euro country than just wine, cheese, and your French maid fantasy.
+There's more to this Euro country than just good wine and cheese.
 If you're into any type of climbing (bouldering, sport, trad, alpine, ice), there are many world-class routes/problems to be had.

 From the US: Save up your $ and ride in one of those fancy aeroplanes.
 Ask the pilot nicely to drop you off in Paris.
 Unless of course, you'd rather spend weeks at sea developing scurvy.
 I suggest the former.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for France:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for France: